Lucyjpjones/wean-cuisine/README.md

 - I checked the site dropdown menu was working correctly by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
 - I checked the logo homepage naviagtion was working by clicking on the image from every page.
 - 404 Error page was tested by creating a broken link in the game URL and making sure it responded with my custom page.
+- The links to recipe book retailers were checked by ensuring that each dropdown link navigated to the correct site opened on a new window.
+This was tested for every dropdown.

 **2. Hover, focus and active effects**